 - Somehow integrate user authentication and registration process into React frontend and Django backend

 My second project based on the Flask React stack is progressing well.

 I learned how to create DB models in Flask, more importantly how to display and filter data using Jinja2 templating system.

 If it goes well, I might finish the minimum viable product next month.

 In its core, MVP will display a list of fixed income products and calculate optimal asset allocation.

 Somehow I miraculously managed to squeeze 10 – 30 minutes of writing into my morning routine.

-At this pace, I am able to produce 100-250 words a day.
-That means one low quality blog post a week, or one low quality book a year.
+At this pace, I can produce 100-250 words a day.
+That means one low-quality blog post a week, or one low-quality book a year.

 Sounds exciting, right?

 The moment I come up with a book outline, I will start immediately working on my first book!